 - More free time to spend with children

 How can we be sustainable in our everyday lives?

 Sustainable living doesn’t mean giving up all the luxuries of the modern era and changing your lifestyle completely.
 Instead, it’s about adapting it to green living.
 So you want to give a sustainable living a go, but where to start?

-The most important moment, in my opinion, is the realisation.
+The most important moment, in my opinion, is the realization.
 The need to become environmentally aware and the willingness to take action, whatever the reason.
 It might be climate change, economic downturn, health, or something else.
 As the old saying goes: When the student is ready, the teacher will appear.

 Our turning point was becoming parents: we had the urge to change so many things in a short period.
-Then we realised that sustainable living is not something you can do overnight: it’s a learning process, a gradual step-by-step approach.
+Then we realized that sustainable living is not something you can do overnight: it’s a learning process, a gradual step-by-step approach.
 It’s a way of living, and we are loving it!

 If you are new to the idea of sustainable living, start with small projects that can be done easily.
 There are numerous green tips that don’t involve a lot of effort, time, or money.
 Most of them can be implemented immediately.
-Make a few changes at a time to suite your priorities and situation.
+Make a few changes at a time to suit your priorities and situation.

 Sustainability examples in everyday life:

 - Switch off appliances at the power point.